-French Interconnector: This is a 2GW bi-directional link to France which is able to import up to 2GW of power from France - usually in summer when France has a nuclear power surplus - and export in winter, when the UK's excess of backup plant and coal power can be profitably sold to meet continental shortfalls.
+French Interconnectors: These are a 2GW and two 1GW bi-directional link to France which are able to import up to 4GW of power from France - usually in summer when France has a nuclear power surplus - and export in winter, when the UK's excess of backup plant and coal power can be profitably sold to meet continental shortfalls.

-BritNed Interconnector: This is 1GW connector to Holland Its usage seems to reflect a surplus or a deficit of NW europe wind energy.
+BritNed Interconnector: This is a 1GW connector to Holland.
+Its usage seems to reflect a surplus or a deficit of NW europe wind energy.

 Moyle interconector.: This is a 500MW (0.5GW) bi-directional link from Scotland to N Ireland.
 Normally used to import cheaper electricity to Ireland, but sometimes reverses when demand is high, as Ireland has a good installed base of gas turbine power stations.